-We happen to be in Mexico just around the time when Halloween is coming up.
-Almost at the same time when world celebrates Halloween, Mexican people celebrate Dia de los Muertos or Day of the Dead.
+We happened to be in Mexico just around the time when Halloween is coming up.
+Almost at the same time when the world celebrates Halloween, Mexican people celebrate Dia de Los Muertos or Day of the Dead.

 You might have seen this parade from Mexico City in the latest James Bond movie.

 Here’s a quick & easy tutorial how to paint a Calavera Catrina skull mask in 10 minutes and enjoy the Day of the Dead celebration fully like a local.
 This is a perfect look for your upcoming Halloween party as well.